relaycorp/veraid-website/index.md

 - API authentication -- without bearer tokens or pre-shared public keys.
 - User authentication -- without auth servers.

-But perhaps more interestingly, it could power a new generation of systems that wouldn't be possible today.
-Like a new Web where static contents are no longer hosted on servers, but are instead hosted on BitTorrent and authenticated with Vera -- Web 4.0 if you like.
+But perhaps more interestingly, it could power a new generation of systems that wouldn't be possible today, such as a new Web where static contents are hosted on BitTorrent (instead of servers) and authenticated with Vera -- Web 4.0 if you like.

 ## Technical overview